delfiederil/SCT_WD_3/README.md

 Open the folder SCT_WD_3.

-Run the file index.html in any modern browser.
+Run the file index.html in your browser.

 📁 Folder Structure
 SCT_WD_3/